BlumenfeldLab/Kwon-et-al_2021/README.md

 This includes the code files used for the analysis **"Early Cortical Signals in Visual Stimulus Detection"** - Kwon et al., 2021.

 ## Summary
 A detailed description of all methods used in the paper is given in the Methods section of the manuscript.
-If you have further questions regarding this paper, we encourage you to contact Dr. Hal Blumenfeld
+If you have further questions regarding this paper, we encourage you to contact Dr. Hal Blumenfeld(hal.blumenfeld@yale.edu)

 ## Software